alphagov/govuk-infrastructure/terraform/deployments/github/README.md

 ### Apply terraform changes

-Before merging your Pull Pequest, review the Terraform plan carefully.
+Before merging your Pull Request, review the Terraform plan carefully.
 After the PR is merged, remember to review it again and to apply the Terraform changes.

 ## Archiving repositories

-To archive a repository, you will need to raise **two** Pull Requests to update the repository's configuration in the [repos.yml)](/terraform/deployments/github/repos.yml) file.
+To archive a repository, you will need to raise **two** Pull Requests to update the repository's configuration in the [repos.yml](/terraform/deployments/github/repos.yml) file.

 1. Remove all properties

-Remove all prpoerties such as `required_status_checks` or `homepage_url`.
+Remove all properties such as `required_status_checks` or `homepage_url`.

 ```diff
 - my-repo: